 1.Download and install RoboDK from the website: https://robodk.com/download

 select File➔ New Station (Ctrl+N) to start a new project

-New robots can be added from a local drive or from the online library:
+New robots can be added to your project from your PC or from RoboDK’s online library.

 It is also possible to select the corresponding button in the toolbar.